leanprover-community/lean4-metaprogramming-book/md/expressions.md

 end Playground
 ```

-We can represent any Lean term using the above definition.Multiple arguments are done using _partial application_:
+We can represent any Lean term using the above definition.
+Multiple arguments are done using _partial application_:
 `f x y ↝ app (app f x) y`.

 What is each of these constructors doing?